fdac19/students/jmcmicha.md

 I am Zach McMichael and I am a Computer Science student and UT.
 I am an Airforce veteran and I maintained the C17.
-I am very interested machine learning and data science.
+I work for Dr. Mokus and Dr. Chen on the Twitter project doing machine learning and some data science.
+I am familiar with MongoDB, Python, Jupyter Notebooks, and text analysis using machine learning.